dida-do/GeoGrapher/docs/source/advanced_cutting.rst

 .. note::

-    To unpack the json representation, the :meth:`from_json_file` method needs a symbol table mapping the class names to the class constructors.
+    To unpack the JSON representation, the :meth:`from_json_file` method needs a symbol table mapping the class names to the class constructors.
 To convert a json representation of custom classes you wrote yourself, you'll need to extend the symbol table using the optional `constructor_symbol_table` argument.